The Art, Science, and Strategy For Effective Follow-Up Emails

 Be Expressive About Purpose Of Follow-Up

 As discussed earlier, “Just checking to hear about ….” type of emails aren’t going to bring in conversions.
 You must highlight all specifics about the email’s agenda.
-You also need to introduce yourself, your organization and state how you can help prospects.
+And also need to introduce yourself, your organization and state how you can help prospects.

 You should deliver more value with every follow-up.
 If you feel that the customer is stuck in their buyer journey, offer common solutions.
 As Brian Tracy writes,” At least eight out of ten first purchases from a new supplier take place after the fifth call or visit.”
 He also adds, “Half or more of all salespeople make only one call before they give up.”
 So express your desire to be helpful, and that’s halfway covered.
 You can also take help of professional email examples if needed